 [1] The relationship between lawyer and client is a fiduciary one.
 The lawyer has a duty to act in good faith.
 A lawyer should be able to demonstrate that the transaction with the client is fair and reasonable to the client.

 [2] In some circumstances, the lawyer may also be retained to provide legal services for the transaction in which the lawyer and a client participate.
 A lawyer should not uncritically accept a client’s decision to have the lawyer act.
 It should be borne in mind that if the lawyer accepts the retainer the lawyer’s first duty will be to the client.
 If the lawyer has any misgivings about being able to place the client’s interests first, the retainer should be declined.
-This is because the lawyer cannot act in a transaction with a client where there is a substantial risk that the lawyer’s loyalty to or representation of the client would be materially and adversely affected by the lawyer’s own interest, unless the client consents and the lawyer reasonably believes that he or she is able to act for the client without having a material adverse effect on loyalty or the representation.
+This is because the lawyer cannot act in a transaction with a client where there is a substantial risk that the lawyer’s loyalty to or representation of the client would be materially and adversely affected by the lawyer’s own interest, unless the client consents and the lawyer reasonably believes that they are able to act for the client without having a material adverse effect on loyalty or the representation.

 [3] If the lawyer chooses not to disclose the conflicting interest or cannot disclose without breaching confidence, the lawyer must decline the retainer.